RishiGupta12/SerialPundit/README.md

 - Hardware and software flow-control options.

 OTHERS
-- USB HID class API for communicating with composite USB devices like MCP2200, CP2110 etc.
-- Vendor libraries like D2XX FROM ftdi, SimpleIO from microchip, USBXpress from silicon labs etc supported.
+- Vendor libraries like D2XX from ftdi, SimpleIO from microchip, USBXpress from silicon labs etc supported.
 - X/Y/Z file transfer protocol API with progress listener for GUI applications, text/binary mode, and abort command.
 - Extraction of shared libraries at user defined locations for security.
 - Input and Output byte stream (blocking and non-blocking) for serial port communication.